 Sociologists distinguish between two types of systems of stratification.
 Closed systems accommodate little change in social position.
 They do not allow people to shift levels and do not permit social relationships between levels.
+The most extreme closed system of social stratification is that of slavery.
 Open systems, which are based on achievement, allow movement and interaction between layers and classes.
 Different systems reflect, emphasize, and foster certain cultural values and shape individual beliefs.
 Stratification systems include class systems and caste systems, as well as meritocracy.

 The Caste System

 Caste systems are closed stratification systems in which people can do little or nothing to change their social standing.
 A caste system is one in which people are born into their social standing and will remain in it their whole lives.
 People are assigned occupations regardless of their talents, interests, or potential.
 There are virtually no opportunities to improve a person’s social position.